Cohomology classes of interval positroid varieties and a conjecture of Liu: A counterexample to Liu's conjecture

 \begin{conj}[Liu \cite{liuthesis}] For any diagram $D$, the cohomology classes $[X_D]$ and $\phi(s_D)$ are equal. \end{conj}

 Liu proved Conjecture~\ref{conj:liu} in the case above where $D^{\vee}$ is a skew shape, or when it corresponds to a forest \cite{liuthesis} in the sense that one can represent a diagram $D \subset [k] \times [n-k]$ as the bipartite graph with white vertices $[k]$, black vertices $[n-k]$, and an edge between a white $i$ and black $j$ whenever $(i,j) \in D$.
-In \cite{billey-pawlowski-2013}, we proved Conjecture~\ref{conj:liu} when $D^{\vee}$ is a permutation diagram and $S^D$ is multiplicity-free.
+In \cite{billey-pawlowski-2013}, we proved Conjecture~\ref{conj:liu} when $D^{\vee}$ is a permutation diagram and $Sp_D$ is multiplicity-free.

 One gets a weaker version of Conjecture~\ref{conj:liu} by comparing degrees.
-The \emph{degree} of a codimension $d$ subvariety $X$ of $\Gr(k,n)$ is the integer $\deg(X)$ defined by $[X]\sigma_1^{k(n-k)-d} = \deg(X)\sigma_{(k^{n-k})}$.
+The \emph{degree} of a codimension $d$ subvariety $X$ of $\Gr_k(n)$ is the integer $\deg(X)$ defined by $[X]\sigma_1^{k(n-k)-d} = \deg(X)\sigma_{(k^{n-k})}$.
 Under the Pl\"ucker embedding, this gives the usual notion of the degree of a subvariety of projective space, namely the number of points in the intersection of $X$ with a generic $d$-dimensional linear subspace.
 One can check using Pieri's rule that $\deg(\sigma_{\lambda}) = f^{\lambda^{\vee}}$, the number of standard Young tableaux of shape $\lambda^\vee$.
-This is also $\dim S^{\lambda^\vee}$.
+This is also $\dim Sp_{\lambda^\vee}$.
 Since degree is additive on cohomology classes, Conjecture~\ref{conj:liu} predicts the following.

-\begin{conj}[Liu] The degree of $X_{D}$ is $\dim S^{D^{\vee}}$. \end{conj}
+\begin{conj}[Liu] The degree of $X_{D}$ is $\dim Sp_{D^{\vee}}$. \end{conj}

 Liu proved Conjecture~\ref{conj:liudegree} when $D^{\vee}$ is a permutation diagram, and when $D^{\vee}$ has the property that if $(i,j_1), (i,j_2) \in D$ and $j_1 < j < j_2$, then $(i,j) \in D$.
-In light of the assertion of Theorem \ref{thm:magyar} that taking complements in the decomposition of $S^D$ gives the decomposition of $S^{D^\vee}$, one may be tempted to gloss over the issue of $D$ versus $D^{\vee}$.
+In light of the assertion of Theorem \ref{thm:magyar} that taking complements in the decomposition of $Sp_D$ gives the decomposition of $Sp_{D^\vee}$, it is tempting to gloss over the distinction between $D$ and $D^{\vee}$.
 In fact, the analogue of Theorem \ref{thm:magyar} fails for the classes $[X_D]$, and Conjecture~\ref{conj:liu} can fail for $D$ while holding for $D^{\vee}$.